-Table 3 - IPSAS/RPG and ISS-Detail IPSAS ISS Status - Main Differences Alignment Onnorthwise Recognition / Measurement Presentation / Disclosures Alignment Opportunities Retirement Retirement Benefit Plans IPSAS 49 (November 2023) 6.1-6.8; 6.84-6.95; 6.122- 6.124 A IPSAS 49 permits contributions to the retirement benefit plans to be accounted for as either revenue or a liability to the participant, depending on the terms of the plan, and GFS also permits this depending on the type of scheme.
+Table 3 - IPSAS/RPG and ISS-Detail IDCAC 100 Ctatus Status Main Differences IPSAS IS ISS Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities Retiremen t Benefit Pla ns IPSAS 49 (November 2023) 6.1-6.8; 6.84-6.95; 6.122- 6.124 Α IPSAS 49 permits contributions to the retirement benefit plans to be accounted for as either revenue or a liability to the participant, depending on the terms of the plan, and GFS also permits this depending on the type of scheme.
 IPSAS 49 requires retirement benefit obligations to be recognized in the statement of financial position.
-Similarly, GFS also requires pension entitlements to be presented on the balance sheet. -
+Similarly, GFS also requires pension entitlements to be presented on the balance sheet.
+Exploratio n for and Ev aluation of Mineral Resources IPSAS 50 (November 2024) 8.37-8.39 A When an entity elects to capitalize exploration and evaluation expenditure, both IPSAS 50 and GFS require an entity to account for the expenditure as exploration and evaluation assets.
+IPSAS 50 requires the classification of exploration and evaluation assets as either tangible or intangible assets.
+GFS requires their classification as a type of intellectual property products.
+On initial recognition, the elements of cost in IPSAS 50 do not include a return to fixed capital used in the exploration and evaluation activity, while GFS does include a return to fixed capital.
+On subsequent measurement, IPSAS 50 allows the historical cost or current value model.
+In GFS, assets should be measured at market values, so the same valuation can result if the market approach is used as the measurement technique.
+On subsequent measurement, IPSAS 50 requires exploration and evaluation assets to be assessed for impairment and impaired when the carrying amount exceeds the recoverable amount.
+In GFS, consumption of the asset is the decline in the current value of the asset.
+IPSAS 50 includes disclosure requirements that are not present in GFS.
+No alignment opportunities identified

-Table 3 - IPSAS/RPG and ISS-Detail RPG ISS Status Main Differences Alignment Opportunities Reporting of Reporting on the Long-Term Sustainability of an Entity's Finances RPG 1 (July 2013) - С GFSOpportunity to align with similar guidelines from a GFS perspective.
-Financial S Financial Statement Discussion and Analysis RPG 2 (July 2013) - С GFSOpportunity to align with similar guidelines from a GFS perspective.
+Table 3 - IPSAS/RPG and ISS-Detail RPG ISS Status Main Differences Alignment Opportunities Reporting on the Long-Term Sustainability of an Entity's Finances RPG 1 (July 2013) - С GFSOpportunity to align with similar guidelines from a GFS perspective.
+Financial Statement Discussion and Analysis RPG 2 (July 2013) - С GFSOpportunity to align with similar guidelines from a GFS perspective.
 Reporting Service Performance Information RPG 3 (March 2015) - n/a Not applicable.
 No alignment opportunities identified in the 2012 CP.